Laszarus/capstone_2/README.md

 ***
 ## Introduction
 ***
 In 2013, The City of Denver published an [assessment](https://www.denvergov.org/media/gis/DataCatalog/tree_canopy_assessment_2013/pdf/Tree_Canopy_Assessment_2013_Final_Report.pdf) of tree coverage throughout the metropolitan area in response to the air pollution, water, and energy demand issues arising from rapid urban growth.
-While the report enumerated the exact number of places available to plant a tree (8 million), it lacked a detailed visualization showing where these places are.
+While the report enumerated the exact number of places available to plant a tree (8 million), it lacked a useful visualization showing where these places are.
 This makes it more difficult for volunteer and environmental groups to take action without government involvement.
 In the spirit of more rapidly facilitating greener, cooler, healthier cities, this project seeks to harness the power of a convolutional neural network (CNN) to answer the question: **where can I plant some trees?**

 ## The Data
 ***